 HOW TO APPLY

-Students who are accepted into the Chamber and Symphonic Orchestras have an opportunity to register for the Chamber Music Program.
+Students who are accepted into the Chamber and Symphonic Orchestras have an opportunity to register for the Chamber Ensemble Program.
 The registration sign-up form can be downloaded HERE and will also be sent to CO/SO members on August 1st.
 The registration form should be returned to TCSYO via Email/postal mail by August 15th.
 No payment is due with the registration form.
 Payment will be due if/when you are selected for a chamber group.

-Chamber groups rehearse on a weekly basis at Katherine Johnson Middle School (formally Sidney Lanier Middle School one hour prior to the scheduled orchestra rehearsals on Monday / Tuesday evenings.
-Each group will rehearse every week on its own on material as assigned by their coach.
+Chamber groups rehearse on a weekly basis at Katherine Johnson Middle School (formally Sidney Lanier Middle School) one hour prior to the scheduled orchestra rehearsals on Monday / Tuesday evenings.
+Each group will rehearse every week on its own.
 Chamber groups will then be assigned a time on seven Sunday afternoons to rehearse with TCSYO' Director of Chamber Ensemble Program, Mr. John Kaboff, at his home studio in Vienna, Virginia.
 The Sunday coaching dates are listed in the Orchestra Handbook.
-Coaches, parents and students may not move the time or place of rehearsals or coaching sessions once they have been set without approval of TCSYO Board of Directors.
-If a chamber coach needs to cancel a Sunday coaching session because of illness, etc., a make-up coaching date will be scheduled.
+Parents and students may not move the time or place of rehearsals or coaching sessions once they have been set without approval of TCSYO Board of Directors.
+If Mr. Kaboff needs to cancel a Sunday coaching session because of illness, etc., a make-up coaching date will be scheduled.
 If a coaching session is canceled at the request of the members, NO MAKE-UP will be schedule.
 100% attendance is always expected.

-Professional musicians will coach TCSYO' chamber groups.
-Coaches will rehearse with their assigned group during seven Sunday sessions in the fall semester and/or seven Sunday sessions in the spring semester.
+Mr. John Kaboff will coach TCSYO' chamber groups and will rehearse with each group at their assigned time during seven Sunday sessions in the fall semester and/or seven Sunday sessions in the spring semester.
 Parents and students will be given the dates and times of their coaching sessions if they are selected to play with a chamber group.
 Students are expected to attend all rehearsals and all coaching sessions.
 Families are expected to make every effort to accommodate the group's obligations - in such a small group, 100% attendance is always expected.